-Then, one day I received a photo in the mail which was the turning point for me.
+Then, one day I received a photo in the mail that was the turning point for me.
 My best friend had been visiting and sent me her holiday snaps.
-In amongst them was a photo of me at Mooloolaba Beach, Australia.
+In among them was a photo of me at Mooloolaba Beach, Australia.
 It was horrendous; I weighed 100 kilos and was squeezed into my bulging swimming costume.
 I sat down and wept.
-When I looked at that photo I saw an extremely overweight, unhealthy woman and I was only 37 years old
+When I looked at that photo I saw an extremely overweight, unhealthy woman and I was only 37 years old.

 I knew that all the quick fixes I had tried in the past, such as pills, salons, meal replacements, pre-packaged foods, hypnosis etc, were a waste of time.
 I needed a new approach, so I joined a weight-loss group for support.
 I decided to forget dieting and looked into the health aspect of food.
 I came to the conclusion that if I was healthy, the weight would come off by itself.
 I immediately cut out salt, caffeine and alcohol and started walking and drinking lots of water.
 Most importantly I started to eat properly, that’s how my love affair with low-fat recipes began.

 It took me about 20 months to lose 35 kilos and to be honest, there were a couple of times I felt like giving up.
 Seven weeks into the program the novelty started to fade and hunger took over, I remember saying to myself “well if people don’t like me as I am then that’s their problem”.
 But I wasn’t being honest with myself.
 This wasn’t about what other people thought, it was about me not wanting to be fat anymore.